wiseaidev/awesome-python/Chapter_01 : Introduction and Language Syntax.md

 | `\xHx` | insert an hexadecimal value of a character | `>>> print("\x48i There!")`<br>`Hi There!` |
 | `\N{noun}` | insert a charater defined by a noun | `>>> print('\N{dollar sign}') `<br>`$`<br>`>>> print('\N{pound sign}')`<br>`£` |

-Please refer to [this link](http://www.asciitable.com/) if you want to retrieve ASCII values.
+Please refer to [this link](http://www.asciitable.com/) if you want to search for ASCII characters.

 ### 3.4.2  Numeric literals <a name="3.4.2"></a>